DwennK/EasyLearn-sails/README.md

 # Launch the App

++ sails lift
-+ [This will launch the ORM, Bootstrap and all dependencies]sails lift
+This will launch the ORM, load the Bootstrap, hooks, routes (blueprints) and bind the app with the :1337 port

 ### Links